elsanussi-s-mneina/ipa-numbers-in-elm/README.md

 ## History
 This project was created by Elsanussi S. Mneina on April 3rd, 2021.
+This is based on on an earlier project at  https://github.com/elsanussi-s-mneina/ipa-numbers-in-haskell

 ## Current Status
-Nothing is implemented.
-Nothing is ready.
+A draft of the graphical user interface is ready.
+Conversion from IPA characters to numbers is implemented, and working from the web page.